yoko-yamanouchi/APICSS/README.md

 "It gives dramatically less use of CSS."

 "Give it a try!
-You can't go back where we were."
+You can't go back to the way it used to be."

 ## You'll get what?